Henry Vestine: 1960s

 Vestine missed playing at the Woodstock Festival in 1969, having quit the band the previous week.
 In 1995, he explained to an Australian reporter that "[a]t the time, it was just another gig.
-It was too bad I wasn’t there, but I just couldn’t continue with the band at the time."
+It was too bad I wasn't there, but I just couldn't continue with the band at the time."
 There had been some tension between him and bassist Larry Taylor.
 When Taylor quit Canned Heat, Vestine returned; their alternating membership in the band was to be repeated a few more times over the years.

-While Canned Heat played at Woodstock in August 1969, Henry was invited to New York City for session work with avant-garde jazz great Albert Ayler.
-That session work resulted in two releases on the Impulse label.
+While Canned Heat played at Woodstock in August 1969, Vestine was invited to New York City for session work with avant-garde jazz musician Albert Ayler.
+That session work resulted in two releases on the Impulse label: Music Is the Healing Force of the Universe and The Last Album (both released 1969).